kartoza/osgs/sphinx/source/services/filebrowser.md

 ## Accessing the running services

-After deploying File Browser, the service can now be accessed on /files/ e.g. https://localhost/files.
+After deploying File Browser, the service can be accessed on /files/ e.g. https://localhost/files.
+Sign in to the File Browser service using the  username `<FILEBROWSER_USER>` and password `<FILEBROWSER_PASSWORD>` specified in the `.env` file.